LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 Our keynote speaker is Joris Dormans, the founder of Ludomotion.
 Joris will provide an industry perspective on tools for game design and development.
 *More details to follow.*
-{% comment %}
-Hear from experts in game design, development, game AI, and procedural generation.
-    including *speakers to be announced*
-{% endcomment %}

 2. **Live Demo.**
-Lean to use Vie,
-a powerful tool for rapid game prototyping that provides real-time feedback on game mechanics.
+Learn to use Vie, a powerful tool for rapid game prototyping that provides real-time feedback on game mechanics.
 Create your own prototype and playtest it live!
 [https://vrozen.github.io/Vie](https://vrozen.github.io/Vie)

 3. **Panel Discussion.**
 Explore challenges in game design, programming education, and future tools, with insights from industry leaders and academics.

 # Schedule
 The following schedule is a preliminary draft and may be subject to change.